Secure-Compliance-Solutions-LLC/GVM-Docker/Readme.md

 ## Important Note

 Currently the GVM reporting does not allow you to export reports containing more than 1000 lines.
 This is true for all report types.
-We have found a way around this limitation; however, it creates a problem with the webUI and the vulnerability data wont load in the browser.
-The solution we have, right now, is a script you will need to download and run.
-It will let you choose which container you'd like to patch and which patch you'd like to implement.
-If you "fix" the 1000 lines report exporting issue, it breaks the UI.
-Once you "fix" the UI reporting, you can no longer export more than 1000 lines in your reports.
-We will continue to work on a better solution, but for now, this does work.
+We have found a way around this limitation; however, it creates a problem with the webUI and the vulnerability data will take longer to load in the browser the higher you set the max rows.
+We have created a script that will allow you to set a custom rows per page value based on the size of your scan results.
+We have found that it isn't worth the hassle to try exporting reports with more than 15000 lines.
+15000 seems to be the sweet spot that will usually work, provided you have enough RAM in the device used to access the web UI.

-To implement this fix, run the following command and choose from the patching options AFTER you finished the rest of the setup.
+To implement this fix, run the following command AFTER you finished the rest of the setup.
 ```bash
 docker exec -it gvm bash -exec "/reportFix.sh"
 ```